 Easily the most common mistake in packing for a family vacation: not enough layers.

-It’s far too easy to assume that a tropical destination is always going to be hot and typically colder destinations are always going to be freezing.
+It’s far too easy to assume that a tropical destination will always be hot and typically colder destinations will always be freezing.
 The key rule of thumb here is to be prepared for anything.

 You’ll end up limiting the number of activities you can do during your stay or end up spending way too much at the local clothes retailer to compensate for your lack of planning.